AdobeDocs/experience-platform.en/help/sources/notifications.md

 This document requires a working understanding of the following components of Adobe Experience Platform:

-*   [Experience Data Model (XDM) System](../xdm/home.md): The standardized framework by which [!DNL Experience Platform] organizes customer experience data.
+*   [[!DNL Experience Data Model (XDM) System]](../xdm/home.md): The standardized framework by which [!DNL Experience Platform] organizes customer experience data.
-*   [Real-time Customer Profile](../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
+*   [[!DNL Real-time Customer Profile]](../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
-*   [Data Ingestion](../ingestion/home.md): Data Ingestion represents the multiple methods by which [!DNL Platform] ingests data from these sources, as well as how that data is persisted within the Data Lake for use by downstream [!DNL Platform] services.
+*   [[!DNL Data Ingestion]](../ingestion/home.md): Data Ingestion represents the multiple methods by which [!DNL Platform] ingests data from these sources, as well as how that data is persisted within the Data Lake for use by downstream [!DNL Platform] services.
+*   [[!DNL Observability]](../observability/home.md): Observability Insights is a RESTful API that allows you to expose key observability metrics in [!DNL Platform].
+These metrics provide insights into [!DNL Platform] usage statistics, health-checks for [!DNL Platform] services, historical trends, and performance indicators for various [!DNL Platform] functionalities.

 ## Subscribe to events